GGLuca/adverseimpact/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-# Goal

 The goal of advserseimpact is to compute a number of important statistical indicators of adverse impact in selection decisions.

 The package computes a total of 6 indicators in 2 large categories:

-1)  statistical significance measures: the Z-test, and the LMP (Lancaster’s Mid-P) test, and
+statistical significance measures: the Z-test, and the LMP (Lancaster’s Mid-P) test, and

-2)  practical significance measures: the h-statistic, the Phi-coefficient, the SF (ShortFall) statistic, and the impact ratio.
+practical significance measures: the h-statistic, the Phi-coefficient, the SF (ShortFall) statistic, and the impact ratio.

 Input in the function is the 2x2 minority-majority selection matrix, containing 4 values: NPmin (number of participants passing the selection